Quangx199x/FHEAuctionV3/README.md

 ### Deployment

-You must deploy this contract on a network that supports FHEVM (e.g. Zama Sepolia Testnet).
+You must deploy this contract on a network that supports FHEVM (e.g. Sepolia Testnet).

 1. **Configure `.env`:**
     Create `.env` file and add Private Key of deploy wallet: